- Aquaculture, Equine & Livestock

-Seven Issues that Boost Contractors’ Costs
+PART 1: Seven Issues that Boost Contractors’ Costs

 Many contractors, desperate for work during the economic downturn, have bid on projects with (or agreed to work for) thin or no margin to maintain ongoing operations.
 This compounds the already significant concern of cost escalation by reducing the “cushion” available to deal with any issues that arise during a project.
 To manage cost escalation, it is important to identify and stay attune to the issues that result in added, unwanted expenses.
 Here are seven of the most prevalent:

 1. General Inflation refers to the overall increase or decrease of all goods and services in the economy over a given time.
 For the most part, builders are aware of general inflation as an escalation risk, building it in to pricing using historical data and forward looking trends.
 Unfortunately, simply accounting for general inflation may not address the immediate concern.
 The construction industry has its own specific inputs, the prices for which may not be consistent with overall prices across all industries.
 Additionally, a radical change, outside anticipated variation, of the cost of a single input can have a significant impact.